NMBURobotics/vox_nav/docs/configuration/index.rst

 * vox_nav_map_server_rclcpp_node

-You will need to provide a pre-built pcd map of envoirnment for this node to consume.
+You will need to provide a pre-built pcd map of environment for this node to consume.
 This map needs to have a datum of its origin(GPS coordinates and IMU acquired absolute heading).
-This is basically the pose where you initialize your SLAM algorithm to build map.
+This is basically the pose where you initialize your SLAM algorithm to build your map.
-This is needed in order to geo-reference your map. vox_nav_openvslam can help you with building such map with a helper node to dump map meta information including datum.
+This is needed in order to geo-reference your map. vox_nav_openvslam can help you with building such maps, these is also a helper node to dump map meta information including datum.
 Refer to SLAM section to see more details.
 With this information the node is able to grab your pcd map and georeference it utilizing robot_localization package.
 The pcd map is converted to an octomap and published with configured voxel sizes and topic names.